Not all users are equal to your business. Too often PPC managers and business owners think “Every customer is a good customer”.

-Solution is very straightforward – build customer persona and maximize ad spend on most valuable customers.
+The solution is very straightforward -the BCP technique.
+The idea is to build a customer persona in Google Analytics and maximize ad spend on most valuable customers.
 We accomplish that using our 6 step formula:

-Step 1 – Check Google Analytics Demographic reports.
+Step 1 – Check Google Analytics Demographics reports.

 Before you can start analysis make sure that you have enough historical data in Google Analytics.
 It doesn’t make sense to perform 80 20 analysis if you had only 5 conversions in the last 30 days.